CodeChron/fullstack-js-with-meteor-react-docs/redirect_to_note_details_on_create_note.md

 # Redirect to Note Details on Create Note

-- Add a note details placeholder page.
-- Update create note to populate the title field (rather than content)
 - On create of a note, redirect to details page.
+- Lock the note count before creating to prevent the note from appearing before redirect.